Milk Marketing Board

 The Milk Marketing Board was a producer-run product marketing board, established by the Agricultural Marketing Act 1933 (23 & 24 Geo.
 5. c.
-31), to control milk production and distribution in the United Kingdom.
+31) and the Milk Marketing Scheme 1933 (SR&O 1933/789), to control milk production and distribution in the United Kingdom.
 It functioned as buyer of last resort in the milk market in Britain, thereby guaranteeing a minimum price for milk producers.
 It also participated in the development of milk products, introducing Lymeswold cheese.
-It was based at Thames Ditton in Surrey.
+It was established on 6 October 1933 and was based at Thames Ditton in Surrey.

+A board of 15 elected producer representatives joined by three government appointees ran its affairs, supported by 12 regional committees, also democratically elected.
+At its final stage, the organisation encompassed four areas of activity: the marketing of producers' milk, Dairy Crest, Genus and National Milk Records.
+7,000 people were employed in the operation of these businesses.

 Advertising

 From the 1950s onwards, there were several memorable advertising campaigns by the Milk Marketing Board.
 Slogans included "full of natural goodness", "is your man getting enough?", "milk's gotta lotta bottle" (written by the advertising executive Rod Allen), and "drinka pinta milka day" designed by the advertising agency Ogilvy.
 In the 1980s, they ran an advert featuring the line "Accrington Stanley, who are they?".

 The campaigns were largely on ITV television, but were also printed on the returnable milk bottles delivered by milkmen.
 The Board sponsored the Milk Race Tour of Britain cycle race from 1958 to 1993, at thirty-five years the longest cycle sponsorship ever in the UK.
-The Board also sponsored the Football League Cup from 1981 to 1986, during which time it was renamed as the Milk Cup.
+The Board also sponsored the Football League Cup from 1981 to 1986, during which time it was renamed the Milk Cup.